Oreoluwa-O/Student-Database-Management-System/README.md

 ### Exit Functionality

 The application includes an exit button that prompts the user for confirmation.
-If 'Yes' is selected, the application will close; if 'No' is selected, the application will remain open.
+If 'Yes' is selected, the application will close; if 'No' is selected, the application will remain open..

 ## Technical Details